Overview for Product Design Option - Mechanical Engineering Technology BS

 Gain Real-World Experience: Required cooperative education means hands-on, full-time paid work experience in the industry.

-Advanced course work and elective courses focus on robust design principles, plastic product design, product ideation, product development, innovation, applied finite element analysis, and manufacturing/mechanical systems.
+Choice of Dynamic Courses: Advanced course work and elective courses focus on robust design principles, plastic product design, product ideation, product development, innovation, applied finite element analysis, and manufacturing/mechanical systems.

-The product design option allows for specialized study in all engineering aspects of product ideation, innovation, design confirmation, and design validation.
-The option focuses on the primary areas of developing robust designs that are optimized for manufacturing, customer, and environmental conditions that the product will experience during its entire life-cycle.
+The mechanical engineering technology product design option focuses on the primary areas of developing robust designs that are optimized for manufacturing, customer, and environmental conditions that the product will experience during its entire life cycle.
 This option is part of the mechanical engineering technology BS degree.